DummyClock/SCOUT/README.md

 | Use ".open FILENAME" to reopen on a persistent database.       |
 | sqlite>                                                        |
 +---------------------------------------------------------------+
+9. Bonus: After you're server is live, you can check the database files by typing the following
+   a. cd ../server/src  (Go to the src folder inside your server folder)
+   b. type 'sqlite3 db.sqlite'
+   c.
+You can run various commands here (i.e. '.tables' to see all the created tables)

 ### That's it!
 You'll be able to start development!